PoisotLab/ms_straight_lines/manuscript.md

 of $p_i$ towards the average value.
 This increases accuracy, both within sample and when making predictions for new webs.

 We selected our prior on $\mu_p$ to reflect previous estimates for the constant of connectance: we calculated the logit of @Mart92 's value.
 However, as no information is available for either the standard deviation of this distribution nor for $\sigma_p$, we followed the advice of (tk Simpson et al), and performed prior predictive checks.
-The  _tk actual values_
+We chose values of these two parameters that generated a wide range of values for $L_i$, but which did not frequently predict webs of either maximum or minimum connectance.  _tk actual values_

 Two quantities are interesting to calculate from this model.
 First we may calculate the MAP (maximum a posteriori) estimate of average $p$ across all webs, by using the inverse logit of $\mu_p$:

 $$p = \frac{e^{\mu_p}}{1 - e^{\mu_p}}$$

 Secondly, we may wish to provide the predicted value of $p$ for a new web.
-Because
+Because the precise $p_i$ for a new web cannot be known in advance, the best thing to do is to marginalize over the distribution of $p_i$s, as described by $\sigma_p$.

 We use Stan (**tk version, ref**) which implements Bayesian inference using Hamiltonian Monte Carlo.

+## Comparison with other models

 # Results and discussion